Academic Advising

 Meet our team of advisors fostering students’ success by providing meaningful resources and purposeful support in career development.

 When booking an appointment with your advisor, read the meeting description to learn about the meeting format.
 If given an option to choose between Zoom, in-person, or phone, note your preference in the appointment description or right next to your name.
-Please note that meetings may have to be moved online, sometimes last minute, in case of sickness or quarantine.
-Do not attend an in-person meeting if you feel sick or if you have been instructed to quarantine/isolate.
 Here are your options for getting in touch with us:

 - Students can email any questions to psychadvise@ncsu.edu.

-- Schedule a meeting with your assigned advisor by using the Google calendar links in the advisor bios below.
+- Schedule a meeting with your assigned advisor by using the Google calendar links in the PSY Advising Contact Info document.

 Contact Us